jabrams-11/Synthetic-Data/README.md

    bpy.context.object["annotate"] = True  # Enables annotation
    bpy.context.object["label"] = "NewComponent"  # Sets the object label

-## Wire Builder Utility
+### Wire Builder Utility

-The **Wire Builder Utility** automates the creation of realistic overhead power lines between two points using a Bezier curve.
+The Wire Builder Utility automates the creation of realistic overhead power lines between two points using a Bezier curve.
 This function generates sagging wires with slight randomization to simulate real-world conditions.

-### How It Works
+#### How It Works
 - Connects two empty objects (representing wire attachment points).
 - Uses Bezier curves to model realistic sagging behavior.
 - Supports customizable sag depth, thickness, and randomization for natural variation.
 - Automatically places the wire inside the `Wires` collection.
 - Annotates the wire for dataset labeling.

-### How to Use
+#### How to Use
 1. Create Two Empty Objects in Blender at the locations where the wire should connect.
 2. Run the function by calling `create_power_wire(empty1, empty2)`.
 3. Modify Parameters such as `wire_thickness` and `sag_factor` as needed.

-### Function Location
+#### Function Location
 The wire generation function is located in `utils/wire_generator.py`.

-## Anomalies Generation
+### Anomalies Generation

-The system includes **anomalies** to enhance dataset variability, simulating real-world conditions such as damaged components, misalignments, or material wear.
-These anomalies are applied to specific utility pole components through **object rotation** and **material augmentation**.
+The system includes anomalies to enhance dataset variability, simulating real-world conditions such as damaged components, misalignments, or material wear.
+These anomalies are applied to specific utility pole components through object rotation and material augmentation.

-### Types of Anomalies
+#### Types of Anomalies

 1. **Rotational Anomalies**
    - Certain objects, such as fuse barrels, ALS, ATS, and insulators, can be rotated out of their correct alignment to simulate open, loosened, or displaced equipment.

 2. **Material Augmentation**
    - Equipment surfaces can be altered using paint overlays or material deformation within Blender.
 Using nodes and Blender Paint, these can be procedurally applied.
-   - This includes **rust simulation, charring, faded paint, and physical distortions**.
+   - This includes rust simulation, charring, faded paint, and physical distortions.

-### Anomalies Management
+#### Anomalies Management

 - **`trackers.py` (Located in `core/`)**
   - Keeps track of applied anomalies to ensure proper scene resets between dataset generations.
   - Ensures anomalies are randomly distributed while maintaining realistic constraints.
 - **`anomalies.py` (Located in `scripts/`)**
   - Responsible for applying transformations and material changes.
   - Defines the range of rotations, material edits, and structural deformations.
+- **`pole_generation_config.py` (Located in `config/`)**
-  - Allows parameterized control over anomaly frequency and intensity.
+  - Allows parameterized control over anomaly frequency.

-### How It Works
+#### #How It Works

 1. **Scene Initialization**
    - The system initializes the pole configuration.